Car Accident Resources

 - SaferCar.gov - Comprehensive resource for car owners, car shoppers, and parents; with crash test ratings, recalls, and other automobile safety information (NHTSA).

 - Motor Vehicle Safety: MedlinePlus - This service, provided by the National Institutes of Health, provides email updates on critical motor vehicle safety issues.

 - The Center for Auto Safety - Organization that provides news headlines and action alerts for defective automobiles and other vehicle safety information.

 - Automobile Safety Foundation - Through its CarSafe.org portal, the Automobile Safety Foundation provides news and alerts pertaining to vehicles safety and other car-related topics.

 - Motorcycle Safety Foundation - Organization that develops comprehensive safety training programs for motorcyclists.

 - Motorcycle Safety (NHTSA) - Motorcycle safety guide published by the NHTSA in conjunction with the Motorcycle Safety Foundation.

 While car accidents can be devestating, sometimes it's hard to know for sure if you've been injured until much later.
 Not all car accidents require the help of an attorney, but most lawyers will meet with you for a free initial consultation.
-If you have been in a car accident and have questions about the legal process, you can have a seasoned attorney look into your potential claim at no charge to you.
+If you've been in a car accident and have questions about the legal process, it may be in your best interests to contact an experienced injury attorney near you.